timelapseplus/VIEW-documentation/source/includes/_timelapse.md

 Interval Mode | Auto Variable
 Day Interval | 8 seconds
 Night Interval | 40 Seconds
-Destination | SD Card (you have to first put an SD card in the VIEW)
+Destination | SD Card (you have to first put an SD card in the VIEW)<sup>1</sup>

 I recommend starting an hour before sunset, setting the camera at the lowest ISO, a moderately wide aperture (f/2.8) and then setting the shutter speed to whatever is needed for a good exposure (maybe 1/3200).
 Make sure it's not overexposed!

 Then, let it run at least 3 hours after sunset to get a good length and transition.
 Or, if you have external power for the camera, go all night until sunrise!

+<sup>1</sup>Some cameras perform better with the Destination set to camera.
+This is only recommended for the first test for the convenience of post processing.

 ### Time-lapse options are described below